Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Rikita," ranked by the total number of "Good!" votes.

-力 means "power, strength, force."
+力 means "power, effort, to exert."

-Momentum Or Energy - The power or energy to move forward.
+Momentum or Energy - The power or energy to move forward.
 Examples include power, influence, and authority.

-多 means "many, numerous, much."
+多 means "many, much, often."

 Gratitude - Feeling of appreciation or thanks.